learn-co-students/ruby-music-library-cli-v-000/README.md

 ## CLI and Music Importer Controller
 Congrats!
 You've done the heavy lifting.
 Now let's wrap it all up in a CLI so that users can actually interact with our code.

   * Initializes with an optional path to the music, but defaults to `./db/mp3s`.
-It create a `MusicImporter` and imports the music.
+It creates a `MusicImporter` and imports the music.
   * Add a `#call` method that starts the CLI and asks the user for input.
 Check out the tests for specifics